Memory module installation rules and order

 Lenovo Enterprise Solutions Configurator

-Specific information about the required installation order of memory modules in your compute node based on the system configuration and memory mode that you are implementing is shown below.
+Specific information about the required installation order of memory modules in your server based on the system configuration and memory mode that you are implementing is shown below.

 The memory-channel configuration table below shows the relationship between the processors, memory controllers, memory channels, and memory module slot numbers.